SteveOverSea/NLP_NewsArticle/README.md

 ## Specification

 This project is part of the Udacity Front End Dev Nanodegree.
-For the whole project should use Webpack and other tools like loaders, sass, minifiers, optimiziers, jest-tests and also service workers.
+The whole project should use Webpack and other tools like loaders, sass, minifiers, optimiziers, jest-tests and also service workers.

 ## Structure